LAKERFrank/YOLOv8-Edge-Quantization/evaluation_tool/README.md

 ### `run_trtexec.sh`
 - Accepts `--shape <tensor:dimx...>` to forward dynamic shape definitions to `trtexec`.
+- Adds `--dumpProfile`, `--exportProfile`, and (by default) `--separateProfileRun` so `times.json` remains available even when profiling is enabled.
+Use `--disableProfile` to skip per-layer artefacts, or `--disableSeparateProfileRun` if you want to profile within the primary timing pass.
-- Use `--extra "--separateProfileRun --memPoolSize=workspace:4096"` or append arguments after `--` to pass additional flags directly.
+- Use `--extra "--memPoolSize=workspace:4096"` or append arguments after `--` to pass additional flags directly.
 - Logs the exact command and all `trtexec` output to `<outdir>/trtexec_stdout.log`.
 On failures it exits with the original `trtexec` status code and prints the last 20 log lines to stderr for quicker debugging.